KGcitiZen/rsschool-cv/cv.md

 # Bektur Boobekov
-`Hello World!` My name is Bektur and I am at the beginning of my journey to become a developer.
+`Hello World!` My name is Bektur and I am at the beginning of my journey to become a web developer.

 ## Contacts:
 * [**Gmail**](mailto:bekturboobekov@gmail.com)